 Students must participate in their school orchestra to participate in Academie Musique orchestras.
 The Academie Musique offers three levels of string orchestras for students who are in private lessons and/or a school program.
 These are not instructional orchestras for learning to play the instrument.
 New students will audition to be placed in the appropriate orchestra.
 AN AUDITION IS REQUIRED FOR NEW STUDENTS.

-This concert includes all Academie orchestras.
+This concert includes all Orchestras.
 Formal concert attire.
+Performance: May 11

 This is a beginning level orchestra for students playing the equivalent level of late Suzuki Method Book 1 & early Book 2.
 Audition or teacher recommendation required.

 Director: Sarah Godley Wednesdays, 5:00 – 5:45 p.m.
 Room 708; Cost: $180

 This is a mid-level orchestra for students playing the equivalent level of Suzuki Method Book 3 & early Book 4.
 Audition or teacher recommendation required.

 Director: Joshua Salinas Wednesdays, 5:00 – 6:00 p.m.
 Room 707; Cost: $210